cssnr/playdrift-extension/README.md

 > **Don't see your feature here?**
 > Request one on the [Feature Request Discussion](https://github.com/cssnr/playdrift-extension/discussions/categories/feature-requests).

-Please submit a [Feature Request](https://github.com/cssnr/playdrift-extension/discussions/categories/feature-requests) for new features.
-For any issues, bugs or concerns; please [Open an Issue](https://github.com/cssnr/playdrift-extension/issues).

 # Problems Solved

 PlayDrift negligence has created a few major issues on the site that this extension aims to solve.